-- Working with South Gloucestershire Council we introduced care leavers Assist, giving a 90% bill reduction to those leaving care and becoming bill payers for the first time. - Working with our two energy distribution networks and Bristol Water to co-fund a project with the Royal Association for the Deaf (RAD).
-RAD are signposting or registering customers in our region for Priority Services and/or affordability support through promotional literature, social media, community outreach events and home visits. - Following a successful pilot last year, we continue to work with Money Wellness who offer free confidential debt advice, budgeting tips and tools, and access to financial well-being counselling.
-We directly refer our customers to them for debt advice through a web portal and with consent can receive customer data back to help us identify the right support scheme for them. - Working with Bristol Water to fund a partnership with Kidney Care UK who will deliver projects aimed at increasing awareness of Priority Services and WaterSure to those living with chronic kidney disease (CKD). - Running a pilot with IE Hub, a tool that allows customers to complete their income an expenditure statement online.
+- Rolled out care leavers Assist across our whole region following a successful trial with South Gloucester Council.
+This gives a 90% bill reduction to those leaving care and becoming bill payers for the first time. - Continued to work with Money Wellness who offer free confidential debt advice, budgeting tips and tools, and access to financial well-being counselling.
+We refer our customers to them for debt advice through a web portal and with consent can receive customer data back to help us identify the right support scheme for them. - Worked with Bristol Water to fund a partnership with Kidney Care UK who will deliver projects aimed at increasing awareness of Priority Services and WaterSure to those living with chronic kidney disease (CKD).

+- Continued to work with IE Hub, a tool that allows customers to complete their income an expenditure statement online.
 We will receive the completed budget and be able to apply a suitable affordability scheme.
-If the customers need debt advice, they will be referred to Money Wellness to complete their journey. - Exploring different projects under our Resource West Partnership such as working with Marie Curie, advertising in hospitals and joint customer research.
+If the customer needs debt advice, they will be referred to Money Wellness to complete their journey. - Explored different projects under our Resource West Partnership such as working with Brace, Marie Curie, and advertising in hospitals. - Held ongoing conversations with Macmillan about how we can best support customers who have an SR1 form and a life limiting condition. - Added a Money Wellness bills increase calculator to our website. - Contacted foodbanks to collaborate with us.
+We have since received requests for flyers, posters, sign ups to our newsletter and to speak with us.